Bukama/CodeSnippets/events.md

 6. The second workflow picks up results of the overall validation or of all single elements of a received XML-File (see step 1) and creates an XML-file including the result, which is transmitted back to the sender as an answer to the received file.
 7. Parallel to the second workflow, a third one picks up the data of a valid single element, extracts some values out of it and applies them to the "storage part" the system where other components can access the data.

-As you can see process is cut into short, single steps, with the result of each step is stored into the database.
+As you can see, the process is cut into short, single steps, and the result of each step is stored inside the database.
 This has following advantages:
 * Some later steps are only processed if a previous step was successful, e.g. step 4 is only done if step 3 was successful
 * Short running steps / methods